 latitude and in longitude and that they can be seen to

 cooperate with ant colonies.
-We easily forget one
+Don't forget one basic

 consequence of Bell's theorem, that correlation between quantum